radiant-rstats/radiant.basics/inst/app/tools/help/cross_tabs.md

 * H0: There is no relationship between income level and newspaper choice
 *	Ha: There is a relationship between income level and newspaper choice

 If the null-hypothesis is rejected we can investigate which cell(s) contribute to the hypothesized association.
-In Radiant (Base > Cross-tab) choose Income as the first factor and Newspaper as the second factor.
+In Radiant (Basics > Cross-tab) choose Income as the first factor and Newspaper as the second factor.
 First, compare the observed and expected frequencies.
 The expected frequencies are calculated using H0 (i.e., no association) as (Row total x Column Total) /  Overall Total.

 ![Summary](figures_basics/cross_tabs_summary.png)